Comprehensive Evaluation of Prototype Neural Networks: Evaluation Metrics

 \subsection{Output-Completeness Evaluation}

 The output-completeness evaluation focuses on the visualization method's ability to highlight all relevant parts in the input image.
 To evaluate the output completeness of the \textit{PRP} method, we consider the study by Sacha et al. \cite{sacha2023interpretability}, which evaluates the spatial misalignment of visualization methods.
 The introduced metrics measure the location change in the visualization \textit{VLC} and the prototype activation change \textit{PSC} when a perturbation is applied to the input image.
-We extend this list by including the activation change of the visualization \textit{VAC}, the location change of the maximum activation in the feature map \textit{PLC}, as well as the general location and activation change of the similarity pattern, \textit{PALC} and \textit{PAC}, respectively, thereby achieving comprehensive coverage of the model components (see Figure~\ref{fig:basic_network}).
+We extend this list by including the activation change of the visualization \textit{VAC}, the location change of the maximum activation in the feature map \textit{PLC}, as well as the general location and activation change of the similarity pattern, \textit{PALC} and \textit{PAC}, respectively, thereby achieving comprehensive coverage of the model components, see Figure~\ref{fig:basic_network}.
 Some metrics from Sacha et al. \cite{sacha2023interpretability} have been renamed for consistency in terminology.
+Furthermore, some metrics are also used in continuity and contrastivity evaluation with different input variables.
+Here, the according formulas are only presented once.

 Consider an image $x$ and the perturbed counterpart $\overline{x}_i$, created based on the visualization of the prototype $p_i \in P$.
 Let $v_{p_i}(x)$ be the saliency map of prototype $p_i$.
 Each saliency map is pre-processed and only contains pixels with a relevance value above the 95th percentile.
 Let $b_{p_i}(x)$ be the bounding box around this activated region of the saliency map.
-We perturb an image $x$ to $\overline{x}_i$ by adding a Gaussian noise mask with a standard deviation of $0.05$ to the pixels around the bounding box; see Figure~\ref{fig:completeness_complexity} for a process visualization.
+For the output-completeness evaluation, we perturb an image $x$ to $\overline{x}_i$ by adding a Gaussian noise mask with a standard deviation of $0.05$ to the pixels around the bounding box; see Figure~\ref{fig:completeness_complexity} for a process visualization.
 Further, let $a_{p_i}(x)$ be the similarity map and $s_{p_i}(x)$ the similarity score of the prototype.

 If the visualization method correctly highlights the relevant parts of the prototype, then we expect minimal changes in the model components (see Figure~\ref{fig:basic_network}), resulting in low scores for these metrics.